Sandipa09/sandipa09.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
+Hi!
 Welcome to my webpage!

-I am a PhD candidate at University at Buffalo, State University of New York.
-I am currently located at Buffalo, NY.
+I am a PhD candidate at the Department of Economics, University at Buffalo, State University of New York.

 ### Research Interests:
 - Economics of Discrimination